uptycslabs/uptycs-ci-github-workflow/README.md

    - UPTYCS_API_KEY (Value from the API key file)
    - UPTYCS_API_SECRET (Value from the API key file)
    - UPTYCS_CUSTOMER_ID (Value from the API key file)
+4. Run the Workflow

+   There is a workflow that can be run for testing, it is located at: .github/workflows/build-scan-repo-dockerfile.yml